translation/rails/README.md

 Note that this operation will also perform a sync at the same time.

-Warning : all keys that are not present in the current branch will be **permanently deleted both on Rails TranslationIO and in your app**.
+Warning : all keys that are not present in the current branch will be **permanently deleted both on Translation.io and in your app**.

 ## Tests